 Our mission is to cultivate, promote, encourage and develop public appreciation and support of the visual and performing arts for the benefit, education and enjoyment of the citizens of Memphis and the surrounding communities in the Mid-South.

-In fulfillment of our mission statement the RiverArtsFest organization seeks to produce an annual event located in the heart of our Downtown South Main Arts District.
-This annual festival which is open to the public features a juried exhibition in fine art, juried Artist Market, live entertainment, culinary treats, a residency program in the Shelby County Schools, and children’s art activities.
+In fulfillment of our mission statement the RiverArtsFest organization seeks to produce an annual event located in Downtown Memphis.
+This annual festival which is open to the public features a juried exhibition in fine art, juried Artists Market, live entertainment, culinary treats, a residency program in the Shelby County Schools, and children’s art activities.

 RiverArtsFest, Inc. is recognized by the IRS and State of Tennessee as a tax exempt art services organization under IRS Code section 501(c)(3).
 All proceeds are used to produce RiverArtsFest and to support other artistic, non-profit activities in this region.

-RiverArtsFest is an organization which brings together two significant forces involved in promoting public involvement in the visual and performing arts, RiverArtsFest, Inc. and the South Main Association.
-Our steering committee is comprised of individuals from both organizations along with former board members of Arts in the Park.
+RiverArtsFest steering committee is comprised of individuals from both organizations along with former board members of Arts in the Park.
 While we come from diverse backgrounds, we all share a genuine desire to promote an appreciation of the arts by the citizens of our community.